yasuo3o3/andw-work-notes/README.md

 WordPress plugin for recording and managing andW work notes related to client instructions and site updates within your WordPress admin.

-**Version:** 1.0.5
+**Version:** 1.0.6
 **License:** GPL-2.0-or-later
 **WordPress.org Distribution:** This plugin is prepared for submission to the WordPress.org Plugin Directory with full compliance to WordPress coding standards and security requirements.
+Latest version (1.0.6) includes comprehensive code quality improvements and unified prefix conventions.

 ---